-Black History Month: Join the Reed community as we celebrate and honor the importance of Black history, the Civil Rights movement, and the contributions of African Americans on American history and culture.
+Black Celebration Month: Join the Reed community as we celebrate and honor the importance of Black history, the Civil Rights movement, and the contributions of African Americans on American history and culture.

 Community Reading Project: The Community Reading Project hosts a major scholar or public intellectual whose work we believe will benefit the entire community.
 Such visits include a reading component, a public lecture, and when appropriate, a workshop led by the special guest with targeted members of the community.